-ACDI/VOCA’s team of professionals has established a worldwide reputation for expanding economic opportunities, social benefits and food security solutions.
+ACDI/VOCA’s team of professionals has established a worldwide reputation for expanding economic opportunities, social benefits, and food security solutions.
 At its best our work benefits others on a large scale.
-Thus a pride in our brand, and a positive and congenial spirit underlies our culture.
+Thus pride in our brand and a positive and congenial spirit underlie our culture.

 With the plight of so many at stake and with many of the world’s problems seemingly intractable, innovation is required from development practitioners.
-While we utilize proven, replicable approaches where possible, we regard each country, each community and each person as important and unique.
+While we use proven, replicable approaches where possible, we regard each country, each community, and each person as important and unique.
 We have a record of pioneering important development methodologies.
-For example we have developed an impressive corpus of knowledge on value chain-oriented economic development on behalf of the U.S. Agency for International Development.
+For example, we have developed an impressive corpus of knowledge on value chain-oriented economic development on behalf of the U.S. Agency for International Development.
 We have performed well even in the most trying conflict-torn environments.

 While the aspects of our culture that enable us to be effective matter especially to our beneficiaries and to those who fund us and in whose name we serve—they are also extremely satisfying to us.